How to Create the Best Investor Presentation – persuasive techniques

-In the presentation with the short-term results presented last, the investors chose the fund with superior short-term results and vice versa.
-The researchers attributed these choices to the ‘recency effect’.
-This is a tendency people have to over-emphasise the last piece of performance data presented to them.
+When short-term results were presented last, the investors chose the fund with better short-term results and vice versa.
+Why?
+Because people tend to over-emphasise the last piece of performance data presented to them.

-These techniques may seem minor or subtle by themselves.
+These techniques may seem minor by themselves.
 However, their cumulative impact can make all the difference when you want to secure that crucial second meeting with an investor.